Turtosa/from-zero-to-rag/from-zero-to-rag.md

 }
 ```

 Our embedding server is quite simple.
-It takes in a list of strings (our chunks) and spits out a list of vectors (which are represented with a list of floats).
+It takes in a list of strings (our chunks) and spits out a list of vectors (which are simply lists of floats).
 ```bash
 $ curl --request POST \
      --url http://localhost:7997/embeddings \